Pockity/faq.pockity.app/_posts/2023-01-11-transfers.md

 Pockity cannot track the returns on such instruments and as such, its balance will always reflect amounts in that point of time.
 You may create reimbursement entries to track returns or expenses to track losses as necessary.

+#### Cash Withdrawals
+When you withdraw cash, you can create a simple transfer from the source account to a cash account.

 #### Debit Cards
-Debit cards are usually linked to a Savings or Checkings account, and as such should never have its own Account.
+Debit cards are usually linked to a Savings or Current account, and as such should never have its own Account.
 But you can still create one should you wish to track expenses separately from such accounts.